 The servers (candle- and fan-bearers) then lead the entrance procession, followed by the junior Deacons with the censers, then the senior Deacon and behind him the Priests.
 The Deacons bearing the censers do not swing them while processing.

 As the senior Deacon descends from the amvon he says quietly, ‘Let us pray to the Lord’, as the Bishop prays (mystically) for the Entry.
-The senior Deacon, together with all those servers destined to stand before the Bishop on the south (right) side, pass behind the cathedra and form their ranks.
+The senior Deacon, together with all those servers destined to stand before the Bishop on the south (right) side, pass behind the cathedra (never in front of it) and form their ranks.
 When in place all servers and clergy face the Altar (eastwards) until the senior Deacon takes his place between the two ranks, also facing east and placing the Gospel upon his left shoulder; thereupon, and taking their lead from the senior Deacon, all make the sign of the Cross, turn and bow to the Bishop, and then face each other across the ranks.
-The senior Deacon, meanwhile, turns towards the north, pointing his orarion towards the Altar, and says, ‘Bless, Master, the holy entrance, whereupon the Bishop so blesses and the Deacon approaches him, holding the Gospel book for him to venerate and kissing the Bishop’s hand as the latter does so.
-The Deacon then turns back towards the east, moving several paces in front of the Bishop, while the other Deacons cense the Gospel book, ensuring their censers swing in a sychronised and even pace.
+The senior Deacon, meanwhile, turns towards the north, pointing his orarion towards the Altar, and says, ‘Bless, Master, the holy entrance’, whereupon the Bishop so blesses and the Deacon approaches him, holding the Gospel book for him to venerate and kissing the Bishop’s hand as the latter does so.
+The Deacon then turns back towards the east, moving several paces in front of the Bishop, while the other Deacons cense the Gospel book, ensuring their censers swing in a synchronised and even pace.

-After the Bishop has censed the people from each of the cardinal directions, as he turns back towards the Holy Altar, the senior Deacon likewise turns to face eastwards, and leads the Bishop and other servers and clergy back into the Altar.
+After the Bishop has censed the people from each of the cardinal directions, as he turns back towards the Holy Altar the senior Deacon likewise turns to face eastwards, and leads the Bishop and other servers and clergy back into the Altar.
 He places the Gospel once again atop of the folded antimins, then immediately stands aside, turns towards the Bishop (who is venerating the icons on the Royal Doors to make his entry), and waits to receive the trikiri from him.
 The second Deacon should stand behind the first, censer in hand, ready to give it to the Bishop as soon as the latter enters the Altar.